-UNESCO World Heritage Sites were created to celebrate and safeguard the most unique places around the world.
+UNESCO World Heritage Sites were created to celebrate and safeguard the best and most unique places around the world.
 Each of these cultural, historic, and natural treasures make our world a more interesting and enriching place.
 But which are the best UNESCO World Heritage Sites?
 Read on to find out!

 Today, there are over 1,000 UNESCO World Heritage Sites across 167 countries.
-I perused this list to come up with the 25 best UNESCO World Heritage Sites to visit in 2021.
+I perused this UNESCO list to come up with the 28 best and most beautiful UNESCO World Heritage Sites to visit in 2021.
 Without further ado, let’s get to it!

 Map of the best UNESCO World Heritage Sites